apache/kyuubi/docs/security/kinit.md

 # Kinit Auxiliary Service

-In order to work with a kerberos-enabled cluster, Kyuubi provides this kinit auxiliary service.
+Kinit auxiliary service is a critical service both for authentication between Kyuubi client/server and authentication between Kyuubi server/Hadoop cluster in a Kerberos environment.
-It will periodically re-kinit with to keep the Ticket Cache fresh.
+It will get a kerberos Ticket Cache from KDC and periodically re-kinit to keep the Ticket Cache fresh.

 ## Installing and Configuring the Kerberos Clients